-If you are familiar with comfrey, you may have seen it growing as a wildflower.
-However, those who are knowledgeable about plants also recognize its reputation as an effective remedy for minor health issues.
+If you are familiar with comfrey, you may have noticed it growing naturally.
+However, those with knowledge of plants also recognize its reputation as an effective remedy for minor health issues.

 While there is no proof it can help the human body heal, there is evidence that it makes a good fertilizer for your garden.